Skip to content

 Here is how a 28-year-old with a $50,000 portfolio might incorporate real estate:

 Total real estate exposure: roughly $4,500 (9% of portfolio).
 Spread across 150+ REITs owning thousands of properties.
 Annual dividend income: roughly $160, automatically reinvested.
-Time required to manage: zero, it runs on autopilot.
+Time required to manage: zero.

 Frequently asked questions